To utang is human, to bayad is divine.

 Good debt comes in the form of an investment.
 The borrower knows that this debt will earn money, and so there’s confidence between borrower and lender that the debt will be settled soon enough.

 This type of debt usually comes with collateral.
 And you, as the borrower, are well aware of the possible risks and where the borrowed money is going.
 This is basically one form of calculated risk.
 There is a plan and action to grow the borrowed money.
+Or at the very least, that this will go to a good cause.

 A good debt could be used for education, real estate, or investing in a business—whether from the ground up or for expansion.